BoldGrid/boldgrid-seo/readme.txt

 == Frequently Asked Questions ==

 = Where can I find more help? =
-For information on using the BoldGrid Easy SEO or other BoldGrid plugins, please visit our [Support Center](https://www.boldgrid.com/support/).
+If you have any questions on getting started with BoldGrid Easy SEO, please visit our [Getting Started Guide](https://www.boldgrid.com/support/boldgrid-easy-seo/).
+We also suggest joining our [Team Orange User Group community](https://www.facebook.com/groups/BGTeamOrange) for free support, tips and tricks.

 For general questions check out our [Frequently Asked Questions](https://www.boldgrid.com/faqs/) page.